1 Tissue types

 a.
 Identify the prostate.

 ii.
-Is the vas deferens medial or lateral to the seminal vesicles?
+Is the vas deferens medial or lateral to the seminal vesicle?

 b.
 Identify the bladder.